What is Para Table Tennis?

-Table Tennis is an inclusive sport open to all individuals with physical and learning impairments.
-It was first introduced into the Paralympics in Rome in 1960 and have developed with athletes from over 100 countries now involved.
-It can be played standing up or with individuals sitting in wheelchairs.
+Para Table Tennis is an inclusive sport open to all individuals with physical and learning impairments.
+It was first introduced into the Paralympics in Rome in 1960 and has developed with athletes from over 100 countries now involved.
+It can be played standing up or sitting in a wheelchair.